-The Service Learning component typically occurs during the junior year, with some flexibility allowable.
-Honors students complete a minimum of 40 hours of service at one of the selected area agencies either prior to or during their completion of HNR 307, Service Learning Seminar.
+The Service Learning component typically occurs during the sophomore or junior year.
+Honors students complete a minimum of 40 hours of serviceat one of the selected area agencies either prior to or during their completion of HNR 211, Service Learning Seminar.
 The Service Learning Coordinator, who tracks their progress and facilitates reflection of students' service experiences during the Service Learning Seminar, prepares students for their placement experience.
+The Service

-The Service Learning requirement may also be met by successful completion of NDI 345, Service Learning on the US/Mexico Border.
+Learning requirement may also be met by successful completion of NDI 345, Service Learning on the US/Mexico Border.